datajoint/element-calcium-imaging/README.md

 6. Navigate to the `notebooks` directory on the left panel and open the `tutorial.ipynb` Jupyter notebook.
 Execute the cells in this notebook to begin your walk through the tutorial.

-7. Once you are done, GitHub will automatically terminate the Codespace after 30 minutes of inactivity or you can manually terminate the Codespace.
+7. Once you are done, GitHub will automatically stop the Codespace after 30 minutes of inactivity or you can manually stop the Codespace.

+8. After stopping the Codespace, we recommend deleting the Codespace to save on storage costs, which are free for the first 15 GB-month.

 + If you are new to GitHub and run into any errors, please contact us via email at support@datajoint.com.
 If you are experienced with GitHub, please create an issue on the upstream repository or issue a pull request with a thorough explanantion of the error and proposed solution.

 **Please Note:**

-+ GitHub Codespaces are limited to 120 core-hours per month for free users.
-Once you exceed this limit, you will have to wait for the hours to reset or pay to use Codespaces.
++ GitHub Codespaces are limited to 120 core-hours per month and 15 GB-month for free users.
+Once you exceed this limit, you will have to wait for the usage quota to reset or pay to use Codespaces.